i-p-martins/Showdown-AI/README.md

 # Pokemon Showdown AI

+BSc Final Project involving the creation of an Agent that can create and improve strategies for Pokemon Showdown and excute them automatically.

 The objective of this project is to create an artificial intelligence that uses a mix of computer vision techniques and statistical analysis to play a complex strategy game at a decent level of proficiency.
 The artificial intelligence’s proficiency will be measured by how well it performs at the game, this